thybag/quick-spot/readme.md

 * `options.max_results` - Maximum results to display at any one time (applied after searching/ordering, results after the cut off will not be rendered.
 0 = show unlimited results)
 * `options.css_class_prefix` - Set custom class name prefix for quickspot.
 By default "quickspot" will be used.
 * `options.allow_partial_matches` - Filter results by individual words rather than by the full phrase.
 This is enabled by default. (true|false)
+* `options.show_all_on_blank_search` - True|false - Rather than hiding when no search terms are entered, this will instead cause quickspot to list all valid results (results that are not filtered out).
+False by default.
+* `options.events` - Quick method of binding up events.
+Takes an object of event name, callback pairs.

 In addition you can also extend quickspots base functionality significantly through the use of the following callbacks.